Find Feathered Friends

 Luckily, if you’re fortunate enough to live in Muskoka, there are so many different trails and natural areas that are perfect for birdwatching and are available just outside of your front door.
 While you have a good chance at spotting birds at most trails in Muskoka, these are some of the top places in the region to find a few of our feathered friends.

 Located in Huntsville, the Hunter’s Bay Trail is a multi-use 3.8 km trail that runs through the town and various parks.
 A portion of the trail is made up of a floating boardwalk that crosses Hunter’s Bay and is a good place to watch for birds, especially during the warmer months.
 Find parking for the trail at Avery Beach and Orchard Park.
-Click here for a trail map.
+After that, visit Canvas Brewing Company in town for some tasty beers!
+Check out their taproom to see what events are going on and plan your birding adventure around it.

 Birdwatching at home